ProjecVirgil/VirgilAI/README.md

     ```
     And replace the voice whith the one you want (if after the TTS dont'work try another voice on whatch a video on YT on how to use default entries )
 5. Restart Virgil

-## 📃 Configuration without app

-**not updated to revision**
-1. In the main directory there is a file call ```settings.json``` in this file is present all the setting of Virgil open it
-2. Now you can modify all the setting like API key, location etc

 ## 🔁 Change the key